How to Handle Older, Unsold Art, and Excess Artworks Inventory?

 Keep Your Artwork and Lose Your Guilt

 You don't have to be a master art marketer who sells every piece.
 You can be a happy artist who enjoys the process of creating art as your reason.
 If you find a few ways to sell your art that work for you, that's great!
-Just don't let what anyone shame you, throw guilt, or tell you how to live your life, or be an artist.
+Just don't let anyone shame you, throw guilt, or tell you how to live your life, or be an artist.
 That's for you and only you to decide.

 Determine to Be on the Path of Creating a Well-Lived, Joyful Artist's Life